johnrh3/ACE_592_Dating_Sim/README.md

   - Can bot mention rate be correlated with other features of the data?
     - Is there a correlation between the bot mention rate and week-to-week average review score?
     - Is there a correlation between the bot mention rate and week-to-week average review sentiment?
-  - Do other controversial topics come up frequently in reviews?
+- What (if any) controversial topics come up frequently in reviews?
+Can they be corrolated with sentiment?
   - Mentions of race, racism, etc.
   - Mentions of political affiliation
   - Mentions of controversial topics like BLM, police, abortion, etc.
   - Mentions of gender or sexual orientation (e.g. transgender issues, how the app handles gender and sexual orientation)

 Directory Navigation: